thtrieu/thtrieu.github.io/about.md

 ### Monologue

-I am a junior undergrad, doing maths, physics and lately computer - every day.
-Did a couple of AI-related research internships on _Data mining_, _Natural Language Processing_, _Computer Vision_; using _Deep Learning_ as the main tool.
-Never mind those buzzwords - the prime interest, however, is intelligence in general.
-Can we define and engineer (solve) such a thing?
+I am a junior undergrad.
+I do maths, physics, and computer -recently.
+Did a couple of AI-related internships: _Data mining_, _Natural Language Processing_, _Computer Vision_ and used _Deep Learning_ as the main research tool.
+Never mind those buzzwords - my very first concern is intelligence in general.
+Can we define and engineer such a thing?
 How?
+What are the social/philosophical implications if human are capable of creating one?

+I often get upset about the way people are doing education.
+So wrong, so harmful.
+See a brighter future with technology, not sure about the details though.

-The universe fascinates me! so I'd love to learn from anyone who has anything to share, be it chemistry, biology, philosophy (or how stupid I am - yes, seriously).
+The universe fascinates me!
+I'd love to learn from anyone who has anything to share, be it chemistry, biology, philosophy (or how stupid I am - yes, seriously).